Aarception/Mo-information-security-portfolio/README.md

 The Wadaad is the Jurist, he carries rationality, makes whole through restoration, and operates through restraint, reason, and reflection.

-TThe Wadaad without the Waranle is lawlessness and anarchy.
+TThe Wadaad without the Waranle is lawlessness and defenselessness.

 The Waranle without the Wadaad is tyranny and subjugation.